John Najjar: Career

-Najjar also co-designed jointly with fellow Ford Motor Company stylist Bill Schmidt the groundbreaking Lincoln Futura, a futuristic concept car.
+Najjar also co-designed jointly with fellow Ford Motor Company stylist Bill Schmidt the groundbreaking Lincoln Futura, a futuristic concept car, which debuted at the 1955 Chicago Auto Show.
 It that served as a base for the Batmobile for the 1966 TV series Batman, as well as for the first movie adaptation of the Batman comics.

 Najjar and his wife Virginia retired to Sarasota, Florida, in 1985.
+Virginia died on March 29, 2005, while Najjar died on January 26, 2011.